-Moving the US embassy to Jerusalem too risky
+Moving the US Embassy to Jerusalem too risky

 As relevant as these political considerations may be, none of them outweigh the downsides of the move from a national security or foreign policy perspective.
 There are many ways to reassure the Israelis of US support without undertaking a unilateral change in US policy that accrues little real benefit to America.

 Instead, the downsides are painfully obvious.
-The move will signal -- no matter how its explained -- that the US is validating Israel's claims to the entire city of Jerusalem, signaling that the Trump administration has green-lighted what is certain to be an intensification of Israeli building in the east, pre-judge Palestinian claims to what is undeniably the most combustible and explosive issue in the unresolved Israeli-Palestinian conflict and compel Palestinians and Arab states to mount a defense of Jerusalem, which will invariably focus on the holy sites and stir up religious passions.
+The move will signal -- no matter how it's explained -- that the US is validating Israel's claims to the entire city of Jerusalem, signaling that the Trump administration has green-lighted what is certain to be an intensification of Israeli building in the east, pre-judge Palestinian claims to what is undeniably the most combustible and explosive issue in the unresolved Israeli-Palestinian conflict and compel Palestinians and Arab states to mount a defense of Jerusalem, which will invariably focus on the holy sites and stir up religious passions.

 How much violence there might be is impossible to predict, though it's clear that Israeli security professionals are worried about the consequences.